 Limit your intake of animal protein from meat, poultry, fish, and eggs.
 If you have gout, ask your doctor about other dietary restrictions.

 Make sure to drink plenty of fluids.
-This may require more than the two liters recommended for other types of kidney stones.
-Talk to your doctor about what how much fluid you need.
+This may require more than the 2 liters recommended for other types of kidney stones.
+Talk to your doctor about how much fluid you need.

 When to Contact Your Doctor

 Diet and kidney stones.
 National Kidney Foundation website.
 Available at: https://www.kidney.org/atoz/content/diet.
 Updated September 2011.
 Accessed April 17, 2013.